FreshAir

-FreshAir (formerly 'FreshAir.org.uk') is an alternative music student radio station serving Edinburgh, Scotland.
+FreshAir is an alternative music student radio station serving Edinburgh, Scotland.
 Launched on 3 October 1992, FreshAir is one of the oldest surviving student radio stations in the UK.
 The station won the "Student Radio Station of the Year" award at the Student Radio Association awards in 2004 & was Scottish Station of the year 2011 (Scottish New Music Awards).

 FreshAir is a registered student society with Edinburgh University Students' Association, but remains an independent body entirely funded by sponsorship and membership subscriptions.
 It broadcasts at FreshAir.radio.